Xanax is a common trade name for Alprazolam – A short-acting benzodiazepine medically used in managing anxiety disorders.

 Xanax can rapidly cause physical and psychological drug dependence.
 This, combined with its dangerous withdrawal effects and abuse potential, make it a high-risk drug for leading to addiction.

-Physical Xanax side effects (Alprazolam) include:
+Physical side effects of Xanax (Alprazolam) include:

 - Drug dependence